kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 The point I'm making is that markets are _really_, _really_, and I mean _really_ unpredictable.
 And that's markets in their pure form, just money moving around.
-What does it tell you about more complex situations like a startup trying to find a market fit for their products?
+What does it tell you about more complex situations like a startup trying to find a market fit for their products amidst of all the complexities of running a company?

-That's right 95% of them will fail.
+That's right, 95% of them will fail.
 Not because they're run by idiots, but because pleasing the market is a surprisingly tough gig.
-And anyone who tells you that they had the right idea from the beginning and it all worked out, are either a fool, or a liar.
+And anyone who tells you that they had the right idea from the beginning and it all worked out are either a fool, or a liar.
 Or they are trying to sell you consultancy services.

 ## Creative bottom line